Seneca Park HOA

 SPHOA hired Vanguard Management as the management company.
 SPHOA's Board and Vanguard work hand-in-hand to accomplish the Association's business.
 Vanguard performs many services for the Association, such as collecting dues, soliciting vendors to perform services (collect trash, remove snow, or maintain landscaping) or repairs (fixing lights, pavement, trees).
 Vanguard Management requests proposals from vendors for repairs or services, and then presents the proposals to the Board for evaluation and selection.

-Budget for 2024
+Proposed Budget for 2025

 The SPHOA BOARD of DIRECTORS